Documentation

 Typesetter Spaces

-Search individually throughout the file for some of these.
-If there are any bad or problematic spaces (between single and double quotation marks, for example), these should be resolved before producing an ScML file to be used in creating an e-book.
+If there are any bad or problematic spaces (between single and double quotation marks, for example), these should be resolved before producing an ScML file to be used in creating an ebook.

 Hyphen Spacing